EricFarrell/Cybersecurity-Portfolio/Nmap & Zenmap/README.md

 ## Nmap & Zenmap

+### Objective
-### Objective: The objective is to try different nmap scans within Kali Linux, Zenmap scans within Windows 10,
+- Perform various Nmap scans in Kali Linux and Zenmap scans in Windows 10
-see what information can be obtained from each scan, and explain its purpose.
+- Analyze the information obtained from each scan, and explain the purpose and use of each scanning technique.